IntelLabs/nlp-architect/doc/source/CONTRIBUTING.rst

       nlp_architect doc   # builds the doc and starts a local server directly

-6. Commit your changes and push your feature branch to your github fork.
-Be sure to add a descriptive message and reference the github issue associated with your task (ex. #1).
+6. Commit your changes and push your feature branch to your GitHub fork.
+Be sure to add a descriptive message and reference the GitHub issue associated with your task (ex. #1).
 You will also want to rebase your commits down to a single sensible commit to make things clean for the merge process: